 2. SaaS subscription Lifecycle Management

-Third-party payment services are a feasible way to integrate plans and subscriptions functionality while developing the SaaS software.
-The third-party subscription management services have a straightforward approach to take care of product plans and subscriptions.
+Third-party payment services are a feasible way to integrate plans and subscriptions functionality while developing SaaS software.
+Third-party subscription management services have a straightforward approach to take care of product plans and subscriptions.
 The SaaS software developers can leverage such payment systems by using their APIs.
 One such example is Stripe.
 Stripe provides well-documented plans and subscription features that are easy to integrate.

 If the product owner doesn’t want to be dependent on any third-party subscription management service provider, the SaaS software developers can build the native functionality too.
 The advantage of having it all in one place is that the product owner won’t have to pay monthly or yearly fees to the payment service providers for the management of plans and subscriptions.